Selecting companion plants that thrive with carrots can help ward off pests and diseases and prevent other garden troubles.

 Best Companion Plants for Carrots

-There are many plants that grow well with carrots.
-These may improve the soil, repel pests, or even form protection for them.
+Many plants grow well with carrots.
+These may improve the soil, repel pests, or even protect them.

 Below are some plants that grow well beside carrots.